tausiq2003/publish/content/journal/day7.md

 - 4 Sum

 Did only DSA, hope will cover arrays in 1-2 days.
 Hope to launch the project tomorrow.
 Lets see.
 Then I will revise the arrays and start binary search

+Its 1 AM, so will update above approach next day.